Logiqx/gps-details/docs/articles/9-garmin/README.md

 ### Summary

 The watches described on this page all use an Airoha GNSS chipset, which makes their performance superior to earlier models.
-This is why the guide does not discuss models such as the Forerunner 245 / 945 and Instinct 2 (not to be confused with 2X) which used a Sony GNSS chipset.
+This is why the guide does not discuss models such as the Forerunner 245 / 945, Instinct 2 (not to be confused with 2X) and fēnix 6 which used a Sony GNSS chipset.

 The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct + fēnix + epix are rugged watches with a water rating of 10 ATM.
 The rugged watches also have a built-in flashlight which nobody expects to need, but everyone loves!